reema7667/EPFL-admission/README.md

 I was a national high-school baccaloreate from Saudi Arabia.
 So I can only speak for someone who has followed a similar national Curriculum.
 We follow the basic American national education in Arabic, for comparison.
 You can look up high-school McGraw Hill.

  My school, Institut Privé Voltaire-INPV, thought us by giving us lectures that were too heavliy based on theory, then gave us the same Home work sheets of the CMS.
 They gave each subject 3 hours/week, 2hr were spent on theory and the last hour was solving around 2 questions of the HW sheets.
 They also provided monthly Q&As.
 Each subject at the EPFL, except chemisty & Algebra, has around 21-26 HW sheets, 6-8 questions.
 Thus, with the limited time, my school gave us two sheets per subject per week.
 We finished all the material in 14 weeks.
-I'll leave it to you to imagine of quick the pace was, after you look at the sample questions that are taken out of the sheets here- you'll have to make an account first:
+They also provided Lecture notes.
+I'll leave it to you to imagine how quick the pace was, after you look at the sample questions that are taken out of the sheets here- you'll have to make an account first:

 https://courseware.epfl.ch/login?next=/courses/course-v1%3AEPFL%2BadmissionEPFL%2B2020/courseware/dfca8308647f41a8a518e99589fa88d2/140298c01255449ca19d1b49528db5bf/%3Fchild%3Dfirst

+I think INPV could have done a better job on the lecture notes, making them more relevant to the questions.
+I thought it would have been better if we had spent most of our time just solving questions, instead of a lot of theory. their perspective was to let us try the questions first, but I thought the gap between the theory and the questions was too large for this tactic to work well.

-But you mentioned you studied it for a whole year?
+But you mentioned you studied for a whole year academic year, but the test is in Januray?
 Yes, I did because of Covid they had to push the exam's date to May 2021, instead of January 2021.
 But we weren't aware of this until the end of December 2020.

-What did you find hardest about your studies?
+- What did you find hardest about your studies?
-Lack of resources, a lot of material, and questions that were hard
+Lack of resources, a lot of material, and questions that were genuinely hard to solve.
+The questions are not onlu hard because of the material, but because they are asked in a creative way that I was not used to.